How does state law define Agricultural Forest land?

 entirely as Agricultural land (Class 4) in the assessment roll.

 Note: Review question #6 (below) for the one exception to this.

 Yes.
-If qualifies if the contiguous forest land has the
+It qualifies if the contiguous Forest land has the

 Yes.
-The Wisconsin Department of Revenue's legal opinion concludes the parcel as described is considered a wholly agricultural parcel.
+The Wisconsin Department of Revenue considers the parcel as described a wholly agricultural parcel.
 Any acres listed to road right-of-way do not disqualify the parcel.

 If there are parcels that are touching at only one point, are they considered contiguous parcels?

 Yes.
 Parcels touching at only one point are contiguous.